 As per sec.
-17(2) of the Income tax Act, Perquisite includes - iv.
-Amount paid by an employer in respect of any obligation which otherwise would have been payable by the employee.
+17(2) of the Income tax Act, Perquisite includes -

 - i.
 Value of rent-free accommodation provided by the employer. - ii.
 Value of concession in rent in respect of accommodation provided to the assessee by his employer. - iii.
 The value of any benefit or amenity granted or provided free of cost or at concessional rate to 'specified employees'.